‘A hiding to nothing’: The story of Rhys Weston’s one PL game for Arsenal

 “It’s surreal thinking about it now,” he says.

-“There was a great photo that popped on social media a year ago of me challenging Alan Shearer for a header.
+“There was a great photo that popped on social media of me challenging Alan Shearer for a header.
 Well, it’s more a case of him challenging me as I’m about six inches below him and he’s over the top of me winning the ball and that’s pretty much how the day went aerially.

 — Rhys Weston (@rhysweston1980) November 18, 2013